 Guelph’s new home for business emphasizes the core objectives of hands-on learning, social responsibility and community engagement.
 Students can benefit from study rooms, open concept spaces and learning areas that promote collaboration and teamwork.

 Each of our seven study rooms allows for groups of three or more students to have a quiet place to work together.
 The rooms include a table with six to eight seats, a whiteboard and a monitor with AV cables to allow for easy screen sharing.
 These study rooms are often busy and book up early.
-Learn how to book a group study room in Macdonald Hall.

 Tall tables outside of MAC 149 and large couches by the east entrance provide students with a place to study or meet up with friends.